aalarina/data-science-projects/Satellite-Image-Matching/README.md

 ## Overview

-This project implements a satellite image matching pipeline for Sentinel-2 imagery using the pretrained **LoFTR** feature matching model.

-The objective is to identify reliable correspondences between two satellite images acquired during different seasons without additional model training.
+This project presents a solution for seasonal satellite image matching using Sentinel-2 imagery.
+The proposed approach employs the pretrained LoFTR feature matching model to establish reliable correspondences between images acquired at different times of the year without additional model training.

 ---